chengjia63/chengjia63.github.io/index.md

 I am a Graduate Student Instructor for ENGR 101, Introduction to Computers and Programming, where I teach first-year undergraduate students programming concepts in MATLAB and C++.
-I am also a research assistant at the U-M Medical School, where I leverge my knowledge in artificial intellengence (AI) to develop software that can potentially lead to better treatment of patients.
+I am also a research assistant at the U-M Medical School, where I leverage my knowledge in artificial intelligence (AI) to develop software that can potentially lead to better treatment of patients.
 During my undergraduate studies, I was a part of Michigan Autonomous Aerial Vehicles (MAAV) and the Michigan Marching Band.